Meet the Team

 SIMON BURROWS

-Simon has a passion for history particularly Cavalry.
-He is a horse trainer and a mounted reenactor and his role at Murton Park gives him the opportunity to combine his love of history with education.
+Simon has a passion for history, particularly Cavalry.
+He is a horse trainer and a mounted reenactor and enjoys bringing history to life.
+His role at Murton Park gives him the opportunity to combine his love of history with education.

-He is joint owner in the Horse display team Equistry and has performed his displays on horseback many times at Murton Park.
-In his spare time he trains horses and has appeared in various TV and film productions.
+Simon is also known as the Yorkshire Knight and has performed his displays on horseback many times at Murton Park.
+In his spare time, he trains horses and has appeared in many Historic events around England and various TV and film productions on horseback.

 Before joining the Murton Park team, Simon was a cycle trainer teaching Bikeabiity within schools as well as a TA Level 3.